eecsmap/logs/eecs/ucb_eecs151.md

 source ~/.profile
 ```

-## install drivers to recognize the PYNQ Z-1 board
+## Install drivers to recognize the PYNQ Z-1 board

 Without this step, your lab/project will fail on `make program` when it tries to write bitstream onto the device.